Olive Garden Chicken Scampi

 What Makes the Olive Garden Chicken Scampi Pasta So Good?

-The recipe uses many of the same flavor components as original shrimp scampi, which means that you can enjoy sauteed veggies and delicious sauce with your juicy chicken.
+The recipe uses many of the same flavor components as the original shrimp scampi, meaning you can enjoy sauteed veggies and delicious sauce with your juicy chicken.

 Chicken Scampi Ingredients

-This copycat Olive Garden chicken scampi recipe uses fresh ingredients bringing together the wonderful flavors of peppers and red onions.
+This copycat Olive Garden chicken scampi recipe uses fresh ingredients, combining the wonderful flavors of peppers and red onions.
 Here’s what you will need:

 • Pasta – Spaghetti or Fettuccini